All Episodes

 And then the system learns to the correlation between the recorded speech and the associated text.

-And then once it's trained, You can talk to it in the future and then it will translate it into text.
+And then once it's trained, you can talk to it in the future and then it will translate it into text.

-And there are of course various variants.
+And there, of course, variants.

-And if you want to overcome the speaker dependence or the separate word recognition, or you want to have a large vocabulary, then things become more complicated.
+And if you want to overcome the speaker dependence or the separate word recognition or you want to have a large vocabulary, then things become more complicated.

 But the systems get better and better.